Sacred Heart Church, St Kilda: History

-In the 1880s, the number of people attending St Mary's kept increasing.
-In order to host them, land was bought and planned for a new Roman Catholic church on Grey Street, St Kilda.
-The foundation stone was laid the same year the land was bought, on 13 July 1884 by Archbishop Goold and the church was dedicated on 7 December 1884.
-Reverend William Henry Quick who came to Melbourne in 1872, was the first priest for the church.
-He was born in England and educated in Spain.
-Father William Ganly became the successor to Father Quick when he died in 1899.
+The first Catholic church to serve the St Kilda area was St Mary's in Dandenong Road, opened in 1853.
+In the 1880s, the number of people attending St Mary's kept increasing, so in order to host them, land was bought on Grey Street, St Kilda.
+The foundation stone was formally laid the same year the land was bought, on 13 July 1884 by Archbishop Goold, and the first stage of the church was dedicated less than five months later on 7 December 1884.
+The architects were Reed, Henderson & Smart.
+Reverend William Henry Quick was the first priest for the church.
+He was born in England and educated in Spain, and came to Melbourne in 1872.
+Father Quick died in 1899, and was succeeded by Father William Ganly.

-In 1922, the church was renovated by Kempson and Conolly, architects, and Brady, the contractor.
-The hipped roof campanile at the front was altered with another at the rear, measuring 36 meters with a copper dome topped with the statue of Christ.
+Only the front six bays of the nave was built at first, with the aisles added in 1890.
+The interior was decorated in painted and stencilled designs by G & W Dean in 1901.
+The hall and Presbytery were also added that year, designed by Kempson & Connolly.
+The hall is in a simplified Baroque style matching the church but in red brick, while the presbytery features a timber verandah in a more Queen Anne style.
+In 1922, the pair of houses behind on Neptune Street were demolished and the church extended by two bays, and a new sanctuary and a lofty belltower.
+The architects Kempson and Conolly replicated the materials and style for the extension, except that the bell tower has Edwardian baroque features.
+The contractor was Brady.
+The new campanile measures 36 metres, with a copper dome topped with a statue of Christ.
 A fire broke out during the renovation work damaging one of the altars and burning all the vestments.
-In November 1922, Archbishop Mannix opened the newly renovated church which had cost £18,000, which would be £14,700 more than the original amount.
+In November 1922, Archbishop Mannix opened the newly extended church which had cost £18,000, £14,700 more than the original amount.

+In 1984 the interior decoration of the church was restored for the centenary by Mulholland.

 Architecture

-The Sacred Heart Church is of architectural significance due to its Italian Renaissance Baroque Style which indicated the abandonment of the Gothic Revival style favoured by Victoria's Roman Catholics.
-The three architects who took part in designing the Sacred Heart Church were Reed, Henderson & Smart.
+The Sacred Heart Church is of architectural significance due to its Italian Baroque Style heralding the abandonment of the Gothic Revival style favoured by Victoria's Roman Catholics up to then.

-It was only a year or two later until similar churches were being built in areas such as London, Paris, and Dublin.
-The Sacred Heart Church had set the new style for the subsequent Roman Catholic churches in Victoria, a style of which were Renaissance and Baroque designs with red bricks, cement dressings and a slate roof.
+It was only a year or two later then similar churches built in areas such as London, Paris, and Dublin.
+The Sacred Heart Church had set the new style for the subsequent Roman Catholic churches in Victoria, Renaissance and Baroque designs, often in red brick.

-Although the church was dedicated in 1884, it was not yet completed until 1922.
-In 1890, the church had added the side aisles and the bell tower.
-The two architects who took part in the completion of the Sacred Heart Church were Kempson and Conolly.

 The quality of its decorations, fixtures and fittings are an important feature of this church.
 The barrel-vaulted ceiling, sanctuary and nave show extensive painted and ornamented decorations.
-The use of gold leaf reflects the Catholic Italianate tradition in expressing the holiness through the stenciled ornaments.
-The High Altar made out of white Carrara marble, an exceptional example of Romanesque Revival style, was designed by Kempson and Connolly.
+The use of gold leaf reflects the Catholic Italianate tradition in expressing the holiness through the stencilled ornaments.
+The High Altar made out of white Carrara marble, an exceptional example of Baroque style, was designed by the architects Kempson and Connolly.
 The stained glass windows is also of interest, being the first use of Classical architecture into Roman Catholic Churches.